Gender Equality is Fundamental to Good Nutrition

 Gender Training for Nutrition Programs

 We’re continuously learning about how to best integrate gender into our project activities and adapt when needed.
+This Gender Integration in Nutrition Program Guide compiles the resources we developed over the project, and provides real examples.
 Our gender integration infographic highlights progress we made in the project’s second year (September 2019 to August 2020), such as educating our own staff on gender equity and developing certain tools to support gender integration.